bdavis127/GifTastic/README.md

 ## Prerequisites

-- Node.js - download the latest version of Node (https://nodejs.org/en/).

-- Make a new GitHub repository called **liri-node-app** and clone it to your computer.

-- Send requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.
+- Become familiar with the GIPHY API.

+- Read about the following GIPHY parameters:
+   - q
+   - limit
+   - rating

+- Obtain a GIPHY API key.

 ## What Each Command Does